 - (1) The amounts shown in this column reflect the grant date fair value of restricted common stock and restricted stock unit awards, determined in accordance with Financial Accounting Standards Board ASC Topic 718 Stock Compensation ("FASB ASC Topic 718").
 The fair value of the restricted common stock and restricted stock unit awards is based on the market value of the Company's common stock on the grant date. - (2) The amounts shown in this column reflect the grant date fair value of stock option awards, determined in accordance with FASB ASC Topic 718.
 The fair value of each stock option award was estimated on the date of grant using the Black-Scholes Option Pricing Model ("Black-Scholes Model").
 The Black-Scholes Model uses certain assumptions about expected volatility of the Company's common stock, the expected term of the stock options and risk-free interest rates.
-For additional information regarding the assumptions used in the Black-Scholes Model, please see Note 15 to the financial statements contained in our Annual Report on Form 10-K for 2013, which is included in the Annual Report to Stockholders accompanying this Proxy Statement. - (3) Non-equity incentive plan awards are accrued for the fiscal year in which earned but are paid promptly after the completion of the audit of the Company's financial statements for such fiscal year. - (4) Represents a discretionary bonus paid to the named executive officer based on the Company's performance in 2012.
+For additional information regarding the assumptions used in the Black-Scholes Model for options granted in 2014 and 2013, please see Note 14 to the financial statements contained in our Annual Report on Form 10-K for 2014, which is included in the Annual Report to Stockholders accompanying this Proxy Statement.
+For additional information regarding the assumptions used in the Black-Scholes Model for options granted in 2012, please see Note 15 to the financial statements contained in our Annual Report on Form 10-K for 2013.

-- (5) Represents a matching contribution by the Company on the named executive officer's behalf to the Company's 401(k) plan. - (6) Represents a discretionary bonus paid to the named executive officer based on the Company's performance in 2011. - (7) Mr. Lombardi's employment with the Company commenced on December 6, 2010. - (8) Mr. Connors' employment with the Company commenced on April 19, 2010.
-Effective as of January 1, 2011, Mr. Connors was promoted to Executive Vice President, Sales and Marketing. - (9) Consists of (i) a guaranteed bonus of \$142,500; and (ii) a \$50,000 discretionary bonus paid to Mr. Connors based on the Company's performance in 2011. - (10) Consists of (i) the payment to Mr. Connors of relocation costs in the amount of \$125,000; and (ii) \$3,916 matching contribution by the Company on Mr. Connors' behalf to the Company's 401(k) plan. - (11) All compensation, other than equity awards, is paid in Great British Pounds and is converted to U.S. Dollars at the average exchange rate for the month paid or incurred. - (12) Mr. Cowley's employment with the Company commenced on February 29, 2012. - (13) Consists of a payment to Mr. Cowley of relocation costs in the amount of \$125,000.
+- (3) Non-equity incentive plan awards are accrued for the fiscal year in which earned but are paid promptly after the completion of the audit of the Company's financial statements for such fiscal year. - (4) Represents a discretionary bonus paid to the named executive officer based on the Company's performance in 2012. - (5) Represents a matching contribution by the Company on the named executive officer's behalf to the Company's 401(k) plan. - (6) All compensation, other than equity awards, is paid in Great British Pounds and is converted to U.S. Dollars at the average exchange rate for the month paid or incurred. - (7) Mr. Cowley's employment with the Company commenced on February 29, 2012. - (8) Consists of a payment to Mr. Cowley of relocation costs in the amount of \$125,000.

-GRANTS OF PLAN-BASED AWARDS IN FISCAL 2013
+GRANTS OF PLAN-BASED AWARDS IN FISCAL 2014

-The following Grants of Plan-based Awards table provides additional information regarding non-equity and equity incentive plan awards granted to the named executive officers during 2013.
-The non-equity incentive plan awards were granted pursuant to the 2013 Annual Cash Incentive Plan and the equity incentive plan awards were granted pursuant to the 2005 Plan.
+The following Grants of Plan-Based Awards table provides additional information regarding non-equity and equity incentive plan awards granted to the named executive officers during 2014.
+The non-equity incentive plan awards were granted pursuant to the 2014 Annual Cash Incentive Plan and the equity incentive plan awards were granted pursuant to the 2005 Plan.
 The equity incentive plan awards were comprised of restricted stock units and stock options.
-The column titled "Estimated Future Payouts Under Equity Incentive Plan Awards" has been omitted since there were no performance-based equity awards granted by the Company to the named executive officers in 2013.
+The column titled "Estimated Future Payouts Under Equity Incentive Plan Awards" has been omitted since there were no performance-based equity awards granted by the Company to the named executive officers in 2014.